jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

 <div class="hint" title="The `take` built-in function">

 Sometimes, you need to take the first `N` elements from a list;
-for this you can loop up to the `N`th element and make a new list or use the built-in function [`take`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/take.html).
+to do that, you can loop up to the `N`th element and make a new list or use the built-in function [`take`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/take.html).

   ```kotlin